Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 <details>
   <summary>Afterthoughts</summary>

   Again, the organizers decided to release a hint 22 hours into the CTF, after this challenge had about 10-20 solves.
 The number of solves skyrocketed to 81 after that.
 I'm not even angry anymore, just disappointed.
-My role this CTF was to score as many points as possible in the OSINT/For/Misc categories since we had a web god on our side, but it seems that with each hint being released, my efforts were worth less and lesser.
+My role this CTF was to score as many points as possible in the OSINT/For/Misc categories since we had a web god on our side, but it seems that with each hint being released, my efforts were worth less and lesser...
 </details>

 ***